Pink Friday: Singles

-"Your Love" was released as the album's first official US single on June 1, 2010, and as the first single in the United Kingdom on July 2, 2010.
-Initially, the song had never been planned for release, but due to abounding airplay it was mastered and used as the follow-up to "Massive Attack".
-The song peaked at number 14 on the Billboard Hot 100, number four on the Hot R&B/Hip-Hop Songs chart and topped the Hot Rap Songs chart for eight consecutive weeks.
+"Your Love" was released as the album's official lead single in the US on June 1, 2010, and as the first single in the United Kingdom on July 2, 2010.
+Initially, the song had never been planned for release, but after significant airplay it was mastered.
+It peaked at number 14 on the Billboard Hot 100, number four on the Hot R&B/Hip-Hop Songs chart and topped the Hot Rap Songs chart for eight consecutive weeks.
 Minaj became the first female artist to top the Hot Rap Songs chart unaccompanied since 2002.
 It also charted in Canada and the UK.

 "Check It Out" was released on September 3, 2010.
 It was a joint single from the album between will.i.am and Minaj.
 A music video for the song was directed by Rich Lee and was released on October 25, 2010.
 The song has since peaked at number 24 on the Billboard Hot 100.
 "Right Thru Me" was released on September 24, 2010.
 A music video directed by Diane Martel was released for the single on October 27, 2010.
 The song peaked at number 26 on the Billboard Hot 100.

 "Moment 4 Life", which features Drake, was released on December 7, 2010, as the album's fourth single.
 The music video for "Moment 4 Life" was released on January 27, 2011.
 The song peaked at number 13 on the Billboard Hot 100 and topped both the Hot R&B/Hip-Hop Songs and Rap Songs charts.
 "Roman's Revenge" featuring Eminem was released as a promotional single to iTunes on October 30, 2010.

 "Super Bass" was released as the album's fifth single and officially impacted radio on April 5, 2011.
 It was released to iTunes in some markets on May 13, 2011.
 The song became an international top ten hit.
 In its seventh week on the Billboard Hot 100, the song had peaked at number 3, making it Minaj's first top ten placement as a lead artist.

 "Did It On'em" was sent to Urban radio on April 7, 2011, as the album's sixth single.
 The song peaked at number 49 on the Billboard Hot 100 and at numbers 3 and 4 on the Hot R&B/Hip-Hop Songs and Rap Songs charts respectively.
 "Girls Fall Like Dominoes" was released in Australia on April 11, 2011, and in the United Kingdom on April 15, 2011.

 "Fly", which features Rihanna, was the album's eighth and final single.
 It was sent to US rhythmic radio and to Top 40/Mainstream radio on August 30, 2011.
 The song peaked at number 19 on the Billboard Hot 100 as well as in the top 20 in Australia and the United Kingdom.